Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Profiling Framework

-\section{\acs{CP} Profiling Framework}
+\section{CP Profiling Framework}

-\gls{CP} profiling framework is a native \gls{C++}11 library that implements \ac{TSC} inter-node measurement method with cloud profiling components.
+\Ac{CP} profiling framework is a native \ac{C++}11 library that implements \ac{TSC} inter-node measurement method with cloud profiling components.

-The latency of event processing times of a streaming engine provides useful insights on its operation efficiency over time.
-Because data arrives at high density and velocity and looses value over time, event processing latency is an important metric in addition to throughput.
+The latency of event processing times of a streaming engine provides insights into its operational efficiency over time.
+Because data arrives at high density and velocity and loses value over time, event processing latency is crucial for the perfromance engineering of an \ac{SPE}.

-To trace events and their processing times as they flow through a stream graph topology, we tag each event with a tuple-ID.
-The tuple-ID is a \SI{64}{\bit} value; An event is tagged when entering the stream graph topology at the source node.
-The tuple-ID is stored with an event's object representation, \textit{i.e.}, as an additional member variable of type \emph{long}.

-In our experiments we observed that there are no long-running actors in any of the surveyed benchmarks.
-To profile event processing times, it is thus necessary to measure time with nanosecond resolution (see our experimental results in Section~\ref{s:exp}).
-Oracle's API documentation~\cite{JavatimeWeb} states explicitly that Java's \emph{ System.nanoTime()} API call provides nanosecond precision but \emph{not\/} necessarily nanosecond resolution.
-The \emph{nanoTime()} call returns the amount of time since the start of the JVM and is thus useless to measure event processing times across JVMs.
-(It is a common scenario with streaming engines to deploy multiple JVMs even on a single node.)

-From the \emph{clock\_getres()} Linux system call, we found that the real-time clock (\emph{CLOCK\_REALTIME}) on all our surveyed systems, including those in the Cloud, has a resolution of \SI{1}{\nano\second}.
-The Linux \emph{ clock\_gettime()} system call reports the time in seconds and nanoseconds since the Epoch (January~1, 1970).
-It is a light-weight system call that obtains its information from kernel data mapped to user space.
-When run in a tight loop in a native C~program, we found this system call to take \SI{17}{\nano\second} on average on a \SI{3.4}{\giga\hertz} Intel i7 CPU.
-Because the time obtained from \emph{clock\_gettime()} is system-wide, it can be used to compare events across JVMs running on the same node.
-Because it is relative to the Epoch, it can even be used to compare events across computers, depending on the granularity of the clock synchronization between computers.
+We tag each event with a tuple~ID to trace them and their processing times as they flow through a stream graph topology.
+We explored relevant software engineering exercises. \emph{Retroactive extension}~\cite{TypeClasses} describes a software engineering requirement that allows extending a program without recompiling the source code. \emph{Manifold}~\cite{Manifold} is an ongoing attempt that implements such software engineering requirements for Java; however, we discovered that its \emph{Extension} feature only supports adding a static field to an existing class, whereas we need to inject a unique tuple~ID in each tuple object.
+Thus, we added two APIs in \ac{CP} for application developers: \emph{getBytes()} and \emph{loadBytes()}.
+A tuple receives a \SI[number-unit-product=\text{-}]{64}{\bit} tuple~ID using \emph{getBytes()}, and the function serializes the tuple into a byte array. \Ac{CP} then preloads the byte array for data generation with \emph{loadBytes()}.